TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 But conventional wisdom had rarely accounted for someone like Alex, a programmer who had lived long enough to see the full lifecycle of multiple programming paradigms.
 He'd implemented the FORTH programming language on Z80 chips in the 1980s, written embedded C in the 1990s, seen Java try and fail to conquer the world in the 2000s, and watched as microcontrollers grew more powerful as the programming models remained stubbornly unchanged.

-The turning point had come while working on firmware for industrial scale indicators in 2016.
-The codebase had grown to over 100,000 lines of C++, filled with objects, global variables and complex state management.
-Seemingly minor bugs could caused weight readings to occasionally drift by a few milligrams, enough to cause regulatory compliance issues but rare enough to be nearly impossible to reproduce or debug.
+The final catalyst had been a 100,000-line legacy C++ firmware codebase for an industrial scale in 2016.
+It was filled with objects, global variables and complex state management.
+A subtle race condition, buried deep in the code, sporadically corrupted weight readings, costing the company dearly in certification delays and held shipments.
+After weeks of debugging a ghost, he'd finally cornered it.

-After weeks of desperate debugging, he'd finally isolated the cause: a race condition between the weight sampling routine and the display update function.
-The bug had existed for years in the legacy codebase but only manifested when certain timing conditions were met.
-This had cost the company in significant certification delays, and product shipments.

 "There has to be a better way," he'd thought.
 And that's when he'd first considered bringing Clojure's ideas, immutability, pure functions, and clear separation of state and identity, to the embedded world.

-How many times had he heard the refrain "I guess you're to stupid to know you can't do that!".
+How many times had he heard the refrain "I guess you're too stupid to know you can't do that!".
 Conventional wisdom had been wrong before.

 A voice beside him, low and amused, Hamburg accent thick enough to spread on rye bread, interrupted his thoughts.